abdulrahmank/redis_migration/README.md

 Once the tasks are run the Yaml file provided, to the api, will have an updated `lastMigrationRun` field.

+Currently the support is only for message pack serialization.

 Installing:

     Installing can be done using jitpack repo, which fetches dependent jars from github.